typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 is about interleaved execution.

-Parallelism is typically achieved by exploiting multiple CPU cores or even multiple, independent machines to run a set of tasks much faster.
-Parallelism is also not necessarily nondeterministic.
+Parallelism is typically achieved by exploiting multiple CPU cores or even multiple, independent machines to run a set of tasks much faster than they would run on a single CPU or machine.
+Parallelism is also not necessarily nondeterministic; we can run a set of deterministic tasks in parallel multiple times and expect to get back the same result every time.
 For our purposes, parallelism can be paired with concurrency to speed up the execution of many logical threads.
-This is exactly what JVMs already do: multiple native threads run simultaneously, resulting in higher throughput of actions.
+This is exactly what JVMs already do: multiple native threads run simultaneously, resulting in higher throughput of tasks.

 An obscure but crucial point here is that concurrency can be achieved without parallelism; this is called single-threaded concurrency.
 We've already seen an